Chart Color Schemes

 AreaSearch analysis of residential development drivers sees South Tamworth recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, South Tamworth averaged around 13 new dwelling approvals each year over the past 5 financial years ending June 2025.
-This totals an estimated 69 homes.
-So far in FY-26 (which began July 2025), 5 approvals have been recorded.
-Over these 5 years, an average of 6.4 new residents arrived per year for each dwelling constructed.
+Based on AreaSearch analysis using ABS building approval numbers from statistical area data, South Tamworth averaged around 13 new dwelling approvals per year over the past 5 financial years, totalling an estimated 69 homes.
+As of FY-26, 5 approvals have been recorded.
+Over these 5 years, there was an average of 6.4 new residents arriving per dwelling constructed.
+This demand significantly exceeds new supply, leading to price growth and increased buyer competition.

-Demand significantly exceeded new supply, typically leading to price growth and increased buyer competition.
-New properties were constructed at an average expected cost value of $514,000, indicating developers targeted the premium market segment with higher-end properties.
+The average construction cost value for new properties is $514,000, indicating developers are targeting the premium market segment with higher-end properties.
 In FY-26, there have been $3.3 million in commercial approvals, reflecting South Tamworth's primarily residential nature.
-Compared to Rest of NSW, South Tamworth had significantly less development activity, 56.0% below regional average per person as of June 2025.
+Compared to Rest of NSW, South Tamworth has significantly less development activity (56.0% below regional average per person).
 This constrained new construction usually reinforces demand and pricing for existing dwellings.
+Nationally, South Tamworth also reflects market maturity with possible development constraints.

 Frequently Asked Questions - Development